MohdMuslim92/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 * 2-mul.c : function that multiply two integers
 * 3-print_numbers.c : function to print numbers from 0 to 9 without using standard output functions
 * 4-print_most_numbers.c : function to print numbers from 0 to 9 except 2 and 4 without using standard output functions
+* 5-more_numbers.c : function prints numbers from 0 to 14 ten times